-The best way to arrange desks and furniture in a classroom is to create a layout that promotes a sense of community and allows for easy movement and interaction.
+The best way to arrange desks and furniture is to create a layout that promotes a sense of community and allows for easy movement and interaction.
 Don’t worry if you need to experiment to get a comfortable layout!

 When you are setting up a classroom for the first time, here are my guidelines.